practicaldsc/fa24/env-setup.md

 You might – but hopefully won't! – face issues when using `git pull` regarding merge issues and branches.
 This is caused by files being updated on your side while we are also changing the [Git repository](https://github.com/practicaldsc/fa24) by updating assignments on our side.

-To minimize frustration, working with GitHub pulls, merges, etc., it's a good idea to save your important work locally so that if you accidentally overwrite your files you still have the work saved. **Save your work locally before following the steps below.**
+To minimize frustration, working with GitHub pulls, merges, etc., it's a good idea to save your important work locally so that if you accidentally overwrite your files you still have the work saved. **Save your work locally, in a separate, duplicated folder (e.g. duplicate `eecs398` to `eecs398-copy`, if your local folder is called `eecs398`) before following the steps below.**

 1. `git status` shows the current state of your Git working directory and staging area.
 It's a good sanity check to start with.
 You will probably see your project and lab files that you have worked on.
 1. `git add .`  will add all your files to be ready to commit.